 8. Let Your Crush Go

 You can’t make somebody change.
 So, let him/her go.
-You have people say, ‘if you love something, let it go.
+You have people say, ‘If you love something, let it go.
 If it’s meant to be, it’ll come back to you.
 If you think about it, it can’t go back to you.
-If you haven’t let it go, you need to let it go.
-It can’t come back and work out in the end if you don’t let it go initially.
+If you haven’t let it go, you must let it go.
+It can’t come back and work out if you don’t let it go initially.
 To begin with, that’s helped me in my mental process.

 9. Do Something New